-- Look for alternate exits; many rides and even restrooms have exits on opposite sides of the building.
-If your child went in one door, they may come out in an entirely different location.
+- Look for alternate exits from rides, restaurants, and restrooms; many have exits on opposite sides of the building.
+A child may go in one door but come out in an entirely different location.

-- Split up if possible; have one parent or teen stay in the spot where you last saw your little one, and have the other look around.
+- Split up if possible; have one parent or teen stay in the spot where you last saw your little one while the other looks around.

 - Go to your designated meeting space, if you have one.

-- Carry small children off of rides or out of shows where large numbers of people are exiting at the same time.
-It is easy to get lost in the sea of people exiting a large show like Mickey's Philharmagic or the Festival of the Lion King.
+- Carry small children off rides and out of shows where large numbers of people exit at the same time, such as Mickey's Philharmagic and the Festival of the Lion King.

-- Be extra wary around areas with large concentrations of kids; at the Bibbidi Bobbidi Boutique area in Fantasyland, you may lose your own little princess in a sea of "made over" Cinderellas and Snow Whites.
+- Be extra aware around areas with large concentrations of kids; at the Bibbidi Bobbidi Boutique area in Fantasyland, you could lose your own little princess in a sea of "made over" Cinderellas and Snow Whites.

-- Stick together during parades; little kids tend to migrate towards the action!
-Popular parades like the Main Street Electrical Parade and the Boo to You parade are heavily attended and you could get separated.
+- Stick together during parades; little kids tend to migrate towards the action.
+Crowds at popular parades such as the Main Street Electrical Parade and the Boo to You parade make it easy to get separated.